Ewen2015/GossipCat/docs/source/tutorial.rst

 HGB        HistGradientBoostingRegressor
 ======     =============================

-The following is an example for a classification task.
+The following is an example of a classification task.

 .. code-block:: Python